beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 # Fixes
 * inserting (via `CMD.INSERT`) a "build unit" command to a factory with a SHIFT and/or CTRL modifier (i.e. x5/20) will now work correctly (previously ignored and went x1).
 * fix an issue where a unit that kills something via `SFX.FIRE_WEAPON` would sometimes continue to shoot at the location it was standing at at the time.
+* fixed `VFS` functions that deal with file paths being exceedingly slow.
+* fixed `Spring.GetTeamUnitsByDefs` revealing much more information than it should.
 * `Spring.GetUnitWeaponState(unitID, "burstRate")` now correctly returns fractional values (was only full integers before).